 Preparing for a deposition can be stressful and overwhelming.
 You might not know what you’re supposed to say or worry you’ll say the wrong thing.
 Preparation is crucial.
-Your personal injury lawyer can help you with the process, so you know what to expect and how to handle your deposition.
+Your personal injury lawyer can help you with the process so you know what to expect and how to handle your deposition.

 What Is a Deposition?

 A deposition is a means of gathering evidence from a witness.
 The witness can be the plaintiff, the defendant, a healthcare provider, or an expert witness.
-The person being deposed and their attorney meet with the person who has requested the deposition and other interested parties, including the plaintiff and defendant and their respective attorneys.
-The meeting could take place in a law firm conference room or in another agreed-upon location.
+The person being deposed and their attorney meets with the person who has requested the deposition and other interested parties, including the plaintiff and defendant and their respective attorneys.
+The meeting could take place in a law firm conference room or another agreed-upon location.
 A court reporter will be present, recording everything that is said.
 The reporter will create a transcript of the entire proceeding later.

 The court reporter will swear in the witness, and the person requesting the deposition will begin asking questions.

 How a Deposition Works